ScorpionFiko/chad-gpt/README.md

 ### Google Custom Search Engine:

 The Custom Search Engine, also known as Programmable Search Engine, is a feature that goolge provides where a user can modify the Google search engine to only look for specific types in information.
+For this specific application, the search engine has been programmed to only search images from workoutlabs.com to retrieve watermarked images of the exercises.

+### OpenAI

 back to [Table of Contents](#table-of-contents)

 ## Usage

 To access application
-1. Go to https://stefans-ecommerce-platform.herokuapp.com/ to access the application
+1. Go to https://chadgpt-fitness.herokuapp.com/ to access the application
-2. Before logging in/setting up an account
+2. log in or set up an account
+3. To create a new workout, click on the Build workout menu option
+    1. Enter informatoin in all inputs
+    2. Click on the generate button and wait for the application to update.
+Depending on the workout type, it may take up to two minutes to fully get the information from OpenAI
+4. The page should refresh and you should see the work out as a button
-    1. Navigate through the products and categories
+    1. click on the workout
-    2. Add products to your cart
-    3. Click on the cart icon at the top right - you will see the message that you need to be logged in before checking out
-2. Log in or create an account (top navigation menu)
-    1. Click on the cart icon at the top right - you will see the checkout button
-    2. Click on the checkout button, see the spinner, and you will be redirected to Stripe test
-    3. Use
-        1. credit card: 4242 4242 4242 4242
-        2. expiry: any date after today's date
-        3. any 3 digit CVV
-    4. Place the order - once processed, you will be redirected back to the site
-    5. You can view your past orders in the order history section
+    2. click on a day of the exercise routing
+    3. click through each of the exercises to view the details about how to do it and the necessary sets and reps

 back to [Table of Contents](#table-of-contents)